andreasisnes/py-coinmarketcap/README.md

 client.tools.price.convert_symbol(amount_2, "BTC", convert=["USD", "ETH"])
 ```

 Due to CoinMarketCap's credit and rate limit system, implementing a proper request throttler is complex.
-Anyway, I tried to apply three different levels of throttling.
-WARNING, this module has no perception of credits, only requests.
+Anyway, I tried to apply three different levels of throttling. "minute", "daily", "monthly".
+Each level make sure you don't exceed the request limit of the given plan.
+The different levels have no perception of CoinMarketCap's credit system...

 ```python